 Basic Statistical Functions in Excel

 We will be talking majorly about the different kinds of count functions here.
-These are very similar to other functions such as sum, max, min, average.
+These are very similar to other functions, such as sum, max, min, and average.

 1. Count Function